transpocamp/transportationcamp.org/events/nyc-2022/index.markdown

 ### TransportationCamp NYC 2022 is back and IN-PERSON, and for the first time ever, in QUEENS!

-Join us on Saturday, October 15th at CUNY School of Law in the heart of Long Island City, Queens to be a part of the conversation on all topics of mobility in this open and inclusive event.
+TransportationCamp NYC returns in person on Saturday, October 15th at CUNY School of Law in the heart of Long Island City, Queens.
+Join us to be a part of the conversation on all topics of mobility in this open and inclusive event.

 TransportationCamp is an **[unconference](https://en.wikipedia.org/wiki/Unconference)** - every session is **planned, proposed, and led by attendees like you**.
 It&#39;s the perfect opportunity to share your transportation passion with a